Maarten14C/rintcal/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* No issues with reverse dependencies (packages rbacon, clam, coffee)
+* Confirmed with revdepcheck that there are no issues with reverse dependencies (packages rbacon, clam, coffee)